jacobheric/www.jacobheric.com/posts/2023-11-25-speckled-axe-advent.md

 image: 2023-11-25-speckled-axe-advent.jpg
 ---

-Kicking the holiday season of right with the Speckled Axe advent calendar.
+Kicking the holiday season off right with the Speckled Axe advent calendar.
 A lovely way to pass the month of a coffee lover.

 <!--more-->